Murder of Selena: Saldívar's termination of employment

-Starting in January 1995, Quintanilla Jr. began receiving telephone calls and letters from angry fans who claimed to have paid their enrollment fees for the fan club, but had not received the promised memorabilia.
-Meanwhile, at both of Selena's boutiques in San Antonio and Corpus Christi, employees noted an influx of unpaid or overdue bills arriving in the mail, for which Saldívar could provide no plausible explanation.
-Upon investigation, Quintanilla, Jr. discovered Saldívar had embezzled more than $60,000 using forged checks from both the fan club and the boutiques.
+Starting in January 1995, Abraham began receiving telephone calls and letters from angry fans who stated they paid their enrollment fees for the fan club, but had not received the promised memorabilia.
+Meanwhile, at both of Selena's boutiques in Corpus Christi and San Antonio, employees noted an influx of unpaid or overdue bills arriving in the mail, for which Saldívar could provide no plausible explanation.
+Upon investigation, Abraham discovered Saldívar had embezzled more than $60,000 using forged checks from both the fan club and the boutiques.

-Saldívar's brother, Armando Saldívar, supposedly contacted Gomez and "made up a story" that Saldívar was stealing money from the fan club.
-Gomez then contacted one of Selena's uncles by telephone; the uncle told Quintanilla, Jr. Armando said he was angry with Saldívar but did not want the reason to be made public; later he said he felt guilty for starting the rumor.
-He appeared on the Spanish-language television news program Primer Impacto but reporters found his comments illogical.
+Saldívar's brother, Armando, supposedly contacted Gomez and "made up a story" that she was stealing money from the fan club.
+Gomez then contacted one of Selena's uncles by telephone; the uncle then told Abraham.
+Armando said he was angry with Saldívar but did not want the reason why to be made public; later he said he felt guilty for starting the rumor.
+He appeared on the Spanish-language television news program Primer Impacto, but reporters found his comments illogical.

-Quintanilla, Jr. held a meeting on March 9, 1995, with Selena and Suzette Quintanilla at Q-Productions to confront Saldívar about the embezzlement.
-Quintanilla Jr. presented Saldívar with evidence concerning the missing funds.
-He said Saldívar simply stared at him without answering any of his questions.
-He further stated that Saldívar did not deny the accusations or say anything during the meeting, but was "emotional at times [and at other times] just cool as ice."
-Quintanilla, Jr. told Saldívar he would involve police if she did not produce evidence that disproved his accusations.

-When Quintanilla, Jr. asked her why fans were not receiving the promised gift packages, Saldívar said those fans were trying to get the items for free.
-Quintanilla, Jr. discovered Saldívar had opened the fan club's bank account under her sister's name, "Maria Elida".
-When asked why she had done this, she replied that the bank would not allow her to open an account in her name; she did not know the reason for this refusal.
+On March 9, 1995, Abraham held a meeting with Selena and Suzette at Q-Productions to confront Saldívar about the embezzlement.
+Abraham presented Saldívar with evidence concerning the missing funds, in response to which she simply stared at him without denying the accusations or answering questions.
+He later recalled that Saldívar was "emotional at times [and at other times] just cool as ice."
+When he asked why fans were not receiving their promised gift packages, Saldívar said those fans were trying to get the items for free.
+Abraham had also discovered that Saldívar had opened the fan club's bank account under the name of her sister, "Maria Elida".
+When asked why she had done this, Saldívar replied that the bank would not allow her to open an account in her name; she did not know the reason for this refusal.